 You can check out Inside Real Estate's 'Insider Blog' here!

-- 90% of consumers find that custom content produced by a business is more useful and interesting than traditional advertising, and they are more likely to engage with a business who offers that.
+90% of consumers find that custom content produced by a business is more useful and interesting than traditional advertising, and they are more likely to engage with a business that offers that.

 The good news is that blogging and creating custom content can be fairly easy and should be created with 3 goals in mind: